Sebastianhju/Runeterra-5e/Rare Items.md

 ### Lost Chapter

-- 3250 Gold
+- 3500 Gold
 - Arcane Focus

 **Enlighten**: Whenever you take a short rest, you can spend hit dice to replenish mana instead of health.
+The amount of mana is equal to your proficiency bonus for every hit dice spent.

 You gain +1 to spell attack rolls and your saving throw DC.